jb-ds2020/data-engineering-zoomcamp-2023-homework/week_2/README.md

 `prefect deployment build flows/02_gcp/ETL_web_gcs_bq_homework.py:etl_parent_flow -n "Parametrized ETL Homework"`

+set the parameter to: `"year":2019, "months":[2,3], "color":"yello"``

+and finally apply the deployment:

+`prefect deployment apply etl_parent_flow-deployment.yaml``

+use the prefect gui to shedule a rum for Friday 16:26 European Time with cron string `26 15 * * 5`

 ## Question 4.
 Github Storage Block

 Using the `web_to_gcs` script from the videos as a guide, you want to store your flow code in a GitHub repository for collaboration with your team.
 Prefect can look in the GitHub repo to find your flow code and read it.
 Create a GitHub storage block from the UI or in Python code and use that in your Deployment instead of storing your flow code locally or baking your flow code into a Docker image.